Make-School-Courses/DS-2.4-Advanced-Topics/README.md

 To pass this course you must meet the following requirements:

 * Complete 4 of the 5 homework assignments with a grade of 70% or higher
+* The Extra Credit Assignment can replace one missed assignment
 * Actively participate in class and abide by the attendance policy